foundry-rs/book/src/reference/config/solidity-compiler.md

 - Type: boolean
 - Default: true
-- Environment: `FOUNDRY_AUTO_DETECT_SOLC` or `DAPP_AUTO_DETECT_SOLC`
+- Environment: `FOXAR_AUTO_DETECT_SOLC` or `DAPP_AUTO_DETECT_SOLC`

-If enabled, Foundry will automatically try to resolve appropriate Solidity compiler versions to compile your project.
+If enabled, Foxar will automatically try to resolve appropriate Solidity compiler versions to compile your project.

 This key is ignored if `solc_version` is set.